What is the definition of accounting according to AICPA?+

 What are the three types of accounts in accounting?+

-What are the golden rules of accounting for all three types of accounts?+
+What are the golden rules of accounting?+

 What is the dual aspect concept in accounting?+